traefik/traefik/docs/content/migration/v1-to-v2.md

 ## HTTP to HTTPS Redirection is Now Configured on Routers

 Previously on Traefik v1, the redirection was applied on an entry point or on a frontend.
-With Traefik v2 it is applied on a [Router](../routing/routers/index.md).
+With Traefik v2 it is applied on an entry point or a [Router](../routing/routers/index.md).

+To apply a redirection:

+- on an entry point, the [HTTP redirection](../routing/entrypoints.md#redirection) has to be configured.
-To apply a redirection, one of the redirect middlewares, [RedirectRegex](../middlewares/redirectregex.md) or [RedirectScheme](../middlewares/redirectscheme.md), has to be configured and added to the router middlewares list.
+- on a router, one of the redirect middlewares, [RedirectRegex](../middlewares/redirectregex.md) or [RedirectScheme](../middlewares/redirectscheme.md), has to be configured and added to the router middlewares list.

 !!! example "Global HTTP to HTTPS redirection"